-Comment: Spinal cord was not observed during 100 OTM carcass side assessment in the cooler.
-11 Distal Ileum Removal Result 11.1 Verify the measurement by observing the facility perform their verification check.
-Not Applicable Distal ileum of the small intestines from carcasses of all ages.
-Distal ileum is removed by a procedure that removes at least 80 inches of the uncoiled and trimmed small intestine as measured from the ceco-colic junction and progressing proximally towards the jejunum or by a procedure that the establishment demonstrates is effective in ensuring complete removal of the distal ileum, (slaughter) Comment: Small intestines were not saved, and the distal ileum was disposed of through inedible rendering attached to the viscera.

-12 Whizzard Knives
+10.4 Compliant 10.4 In the carcass chiller or staging area prior to fabrication, observe the identified and segregated 30 and older carcasses for absence of spinal cord, (cooler) Compliant Comment: Spinal cord was not observed during inspection of 100 over thirty-month carcass sides in the chilling cooler.
+1 Distal lleum Removal 11 Distal Ileum Removal 11.1 Verify the measurement by observing the facility perform their verification check.
+Compliant Distal ileum of the small intestines from carcasses of all ages.
+Distal ileum is removed by a procedure that removes at least 80 inches of the uncoiled and trimmed small intestine as measured from the ceco-colic junction and progressing proximally towards the jejunum or by a procedure that the establishment demonstrates is effective in ensuring complete removal of the distal ileum, (slaughter) Comment: Small intestine was not harvested.
+Distal ileum remained attached to the viscera set and was sent to inedible rendering.
+12 Whizz ard Knives 12 Whizzard Knives 12.1 Whizzard knives used to trim all vertebral regions must have a blade that is ≥ 2 inches in diameter.

-Result

-12.1 Whizzard knives used to trim all vertebral regions must have a blade that is ≥ 2 inches in diameter.
 Disarticulation of the individual vertebra is not permitted.

-Compliant

-Confirm the whizzard knives used for this task are of proper size.

-Comment: Whizzard knives used to trim the vertebral column were greater than two inches in

-diameter.

-13 Mechanically Separated Meat

-Result

-13.1 Mechanically separated meat (MSM) is not performed at the facility or used in production of

-human food (9 CFR 319.5).
+Compliant Confirm the whizzard knives used for this task are of proper size.
+Comment: Whizzard knives used to trim the vertebral column were 2" in diameter.
+13 Mecha 13 Anically Separated Meat 13.1 Mechanically separated meat (MSM) is not performed at the facility or used in production of human food (9 CFR 319.5).
+Compliant Observe to see if MSM is being produced.

-Not Applicable

-Observe to see if MSM is being produced.

 Comment: MSM was not produced.

-13.2 If these materials are being produced, verify that documented procedures and production segregation is adequate to ensure no MSM Product can potentially be introduced into Not Applicable human food.
+Comment: 13.2 MSM was not produced.
+If these materials are being produced, verify that documented procedures and production segregation is adequate to ensure no MSM Product can potentially be introduced into human food.

-Comment: MSM was not produced.

-14 Shipping Result

-14.1 If the facility ships beef carcasses or parts that contain vertebral columns from cattle 30 months of age and older to another federally inspected establishment, a program is in place that meets the requirements set forth in 9 CFR 310.22 (g).

 Compliant

+14 Shipping

+14 Shipping

+14.1 If the facility ships beef carcasses or parts that contain vertebral columns from cattle 30 Compliant months of age and older to another federally inspected establishment, a program is in place that meets the requirements set forth in 9 CFR 310.22 (g).

 Confirm: